vjkumran/LearningWithMack/README.md

 # Installation

-Before installing Learning with Mack
+Before installing Learning with Mack make sure you have the following:
 * Xcode 8 with latest update.
 * Apple phone or tablet.
 * iOS 10 or later.